-We have audited the accompanying combined statements of operations, stockholders' equity and cash flows for the period January 1, 1996 through March 17, 1996 and the year ended December 31, 1995.
+We have audited the accompanying combined statements of operations, stockholders' equity and cash flows for the period January 1, 1996 through March 17, 1996.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards.
+We conducted our audit in accordance with generally accepted auditing standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the combined statements of operations, stockholders' equity and cash flows are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the combined statements of operations, stockholders' equity and cash flows.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.